quochuynh1/cp1404practicals/prac_02/REFLECTION.md

 ## What percentage of the lecture videos have you watched so far?

-100%
+100% (from week 1 and 2)

 ## What time, location and duration have you scheduled to watch lecture videos?

 I break the lecture videos into three chunks.
 I'll start watching 1/3 of them on Saturday, another 1/3 - 2/3 on Sunday, and whatever I have left, I'll finish on Monday.
+As for the location, I'll watch the videos each week at my desk in my study on my PC.
 ## What are you doing well in the subject so far that you will keep doing?

 I feel as though so far, I am doing a good job of keeping on top of the work load.
 As in watching the lecture videos as scheduled, and finishing the practicals on time.